carpentries/carpentries.org-archive/_posts/2020/01/2020-01-09-carpentryconnect-events-2020.md

 By: Daniel Kerchner

 In the Western Hemisphere, CarpentryConnect DC will be held in Washington, DC, USA on 12 May 2020.
-You'll be able to experience a bit of West Coast on the East Coast, as CarpentryConnect DC will be held a day before [csv,conf,v5](https://csvconf.com/) (previously organised in Portland, Oregon).
+You will be able to experience a bit of West Coast on the East Coast, as CarpentryConnect DC will be held a day before [csv,conf,v5](https://csvconf.com/) (previously organised in Portland, Oregon).
 The exact location for CarpentryConnect DC will be announced soon.

 CarpentryConnect DC is still in the planning stages and if you would like to join in the planning, [please fill this form](https://forms.gle/xNGTSjZ2BdQfpVrp9) and we will be in touch.
-We are also keen to hear your ideas for topics and sessions: What would you like to learn?
+We are also keen to hear your ideas for topics and sessions you would like covered on the day.
+What would you like to learn?
 What would you like to discuss?
 Let us know in the same form.

 We will continue to share details about CarpentryConnect DC on this blog in the coming weeks.